Vince Value Vault: Maximizing Your Shopping Experience

 • Do Your Research – Before making any purchase, it’s crucial to do your homework.
 Compare prices across various retailers, read customer reviews, and check for any online promos or discounts.
 Websites like PriceGrabber and Google Shopping can help you compare prices easily.

 • Study the nuances of the market you are buying from – What that means is there is no such thing as one market.
-There are local markets and there are global markets.
+There geographic markets – local markets and global markets.
 There are markets served by big companies and ones served by smaller ones.
 Work to better understand the market you are shopping in, which will inform you about deal parameters in that market.
-For example, occasionally, I shop at Farmer’s markets, and I’ve noticed many of them are price fixing.
+For example, occasionally, I shop at Farmer’s markets, and I’ve noticed many of them have price fixing.
 All the vendors are colluding (maybe implicitly) selling at essentially the same price.
-This means you won’t find deals there.
+This means you won’t find deals there, since competition isn’t a factor.

 Now, the Baker’s Dozen: